tomy983/IMU-Webserial-Visualiser/README.md

 # IMU webserial visualiser
-IMU visualiser using [quaternions](https://en.wikipedia.org/wiki/Quaternion), made using Three.js and the experimental Web Serial API.The program is created using Vite.
+IMU visualiser using [quaternions](https://en.wikipedia.org/wiki/Quaternion) in [w,i,j,k] format.
 This is specifically made to visualise the BNO080.
 The code for USB and wireless streaming of data can  be found in: https://github.com/MengLinCoding/ESP32-data-stream-comparisons.

-Using Three.js, which is a WebGL wrapper, the animation performance can be improved and could possibly be used for multiple IMUs simultaneously.
+Made using Three.js, which is a WebGL wrapper, and the experimental Web Serial API.
+The program is created using Vite.
+Overall the data streaming and animation performance is capable of supporting multiple IMUs simultaneously.
 Judge the performance for yourself:

 <h3 align="center"><a href="https://menglinmaker-imu-webserial-visualiser.netlify.app/">Live Demo!</a></h3>